Alexis Ring Set $110.00

 4. Avoid Too Much Other Jewelry

-Make a statement with your stackable by not adding too much other jewelry.
-Earrings are okay, but stay away from layering necklaces or stacking bracelets at the same time.
+Make a statement with your stackable ring set by not adding too much other jewelry.
+Earrings are okay, but stay away from layering necklaces or stacking bracelet sets at the same time.

 5. The Magic Number